sarunasbend/sarunasbend/README.md

 <p align="center">
   hi! i'm sarunas bendoraitis, 2nd year computer science undergraduate studying at lancaster university.
   <br>
-  some of my past projects include: bmp file to nonogram puzzle converter, sudoku back-tracking algorithm, and a product price comparer using web-scraping.
+  some of my past projects include: pixel editor (still in development, but looking very good!), bmp to nonogram converter (private until my university confirms that i can make it public), bst visualiser for educating other cs students
   <br>
   some of my current projects include: pixel editor using java, and an algorithm visualiser for first year university students.
 </p>